 GPA and Ivy League Schools

-To be completely honest, most students who want to have the best chance at admission to top schools like the Ivy Leagues need to have GPAs that place them around the top 10% in their classes.
+To be completely honest, most students who want to have the best chances of acceptance to top schools like the Ivy Leagues need to have good GPAs that place them around the top 10% in their classes.

-Since the Ivy Leagues receive many applications every year, there are may students who are applying with extremely high GPAs.
+Since the Ivy Leagues receive many applications every year, there are many students with strong academic performances and good grades.
 This means that, in order to stay competitive, it would be best for the applicant to also demonstrate a strong GPA in addition to other important metrics.

 There is a list of criteria outside of GPA that colleges use to evaluate students students when considering admission.
 This includes, but is not limited to: